mull-project/mull/docs/command-line/generated/mull-runner-cli-options.rst

 --report-dir directory		Where to store report (defaults to '.')

---report-patch-base directory		Create Patches relative to this directory (defaults to git-project-root if available, else absolute path will be used)
+--report-patch-base directory		Create Patches relative to this directory (defaults to gitProjectRoot if available, else absolute path will be used)

 --reporters reporter		Choose reporters: